Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

 - Teflon thread sealing tape - one roll (\~$1 per roll)
-- Rubber bands - 60mm in circumference, or see notes - at least two pieces (\~$1 for a pack of mixed sizes with total 200 pieces)
+- Elastic bands - 60mm in circumference, or see notes - at least two pieces (\~$1 for a pack of mixed sizes with total 200 pieces)
 - String - at least 30cm/11 inches in length - see notes (\~$1)

 <br>